CSIRT-MU/Cryton/docs/interfaces/cli.md

 - help (`--help`) - Show this message and exit.

 ### validate
-Validate (syntax check) your FILE with Step.
+Validate FILE containing step against a stage with STAGE\_ID.

 FILE is path/to/your/file that you want to validate.

+STAGE\_ID is an ID of the stage you want to validate the step against.

 **Arguments:**
 - FILE
+- STAGE\_ID

 **Options:**
 - inventory\_files (`-i`, `--inventory-file`) - Inventory file used to fill the template.
 Can be used multiple times.